davidemoro/generator-mongodb/README.md

 > [Yeoman](http://yeoman.io) generator

+This is a weekend/night hack just to dive into yeoman: an interactive installer for MongoDB.
+This code is not battle tested, it won't be maintained by me and it requires much love supporting additional install info (pinning of versions, support more install options, etc).

+It is internally based on the buildout system.
+I'm not suggesting to adopt buildout in js development, I've just used it because it already exists a ready to be used plenty-of-options buildout recipe for installing MongoDB.
+So that seemed for me the quickest and easier way to reach this goal.

-> See the install instructions on [Yeoman generator-mongodb interactive installer](http://davidemoro.blogspot.com/2014/04/yeoman-generator-mongodb-installer.html) blog post
+See more information and the install instructions on [Yeoman generator-mongodb interactive installer](http://davidemoro.blogspot.com/2014/04/yeoman-generator-mongodb-installer.html) blog post.

 ## Getting Started